neu-se/CS4530-CS5500-Spring-2021/Activities/Activity10.1_Continuous_Dev.md

 6. Retrieve your personal Heroku API key.
 From Heroku go to "Manage Account" (click on the profile menu on  the top right of the page and then click "Account Settings".
 ![Heroku Profile Menu]({{site.baseurl}}{% link Activities/Assets/week10-cd/heroku-account-settings-menu.png %})
 Scroll down to "API Key" and click "Reveal".
 Copy this key, you'll use it in the next step.
 7. Return to the GitHub Settings -> Secrets pane, and add a new secret: `HEROKU_API_KEY`, setting the value to the exact string that you copied from "API Key" in the last step.
+Add the secret `HEROKU_APP_NAME`, set to the name that you choose for your Heroku app in step 2.
+Add the secret `HEROKU_EMAIL`, set to the email address that you used when you created your Heroku account.
+Even though these last two values aren't *secret* per-say, configuring them in this way keeps them out of the config files, so you won't run into merge conflicts with our upstream branch (which would have a `main.yml` file with our own settings in it).
 8. Edit your GitHub Actions configuration to include a new job for deploying to Heroku.
 Using the editor directly on GitHub.com or on your local machine, edit your GitHub Actions configuration file (`.github/workflows/main.yml`).
 Add the following (being careful to not add additional indentation - the indentation for "deploy" should match the indentation for "build-and-test" - do NOT add "deploy" nested under "build-and-test"):
 	```
 	  deploy: